Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 So, Is El Salvador dangerous for tourists?

-Considering the recent reduction in crime and the country’s historical data on tourism safety, I can attest that El Salvador is not dangerous for tourists to visit in 2024.
+Considering the recent reduction in crime and the country’s historical data on tourism safety, I can attest that El Salvador is not dangerous for tourists.

 The point that I am trying to make and emphasize is that there might be some areas of El Salvador that tourists should avoid.